 • During 2016 the Committee approved the full removal of the Passive Currency Hedging mandate.
-As long term investors, the overseas currency exposure will act as an offset against losses in severely stressed market environments.
+As long term investors, the overseas currency exposure is expected to act as an offset against losses in severely stressed market environments.

 4.25 Safe Keeping of Assets